zfi2/FL-Studio-Discord-RPC/README.md

 - Secret mode (meaning others can't see what project you're working on)
 - Optional accurate FL Studio version (ex.
 FL Studio 20.8.4.1873)
 - A JSON-based easy-to-manage configuration system

+## Pros
 - Very lightweight and resource efficient
 - Uses only 3 external packages
 - Almost everything is commented, so the code is easily manageable and readable

-## (Current) Cons
+## Cons
-- No integration into actual FL Studio (meaning it must run in the background as a console app)
+- No integration into actual FL Studio (meaning it must run in the background as a console app while FL Studio is running)
-- Has very little features as of now
+- Has very little features

 ## Screenshots